Discretionary Internship Bursary

 - you are a refugee

 Please note if you are already in receipt of the Unpaid Placement Bursary you are not eligible to apply.
+Also if you have previously received an award from the Discretionary Internship Bursary, then this will be taken into consideration and may mean your application is unsuccessful as we aim to assist as many students as possible.

 Please contact Student Money Advice to make an application or to request the full terms & conditions.